zramsay/eris-cli/README.md

 We were getting better.
 Still we had edge cases and some other challenges with getting everything just right for users.

-Again, not so bad, but what if someone wanted to take the application and deploy it to ethereum and use bittorrent_sync rather than ipfs?
+Again, not so bad, but what if someone wanted to take the application and deploy it to ethereum and use bittorrent_sync rather than IPFS?
 It would have been doable with a very few lines of code actually.

-Yet, what kind of user experience would it be for the distributed application ecosystem if some users were on ethereum/bittorent sync application and others were on ethereum/swarm application and others were on decerver/ipfs application.
-And so help you god if you needed to switch from one to the other.
+Yet, we could not help but wonder what kind of user experience would it be for the distributed application ecosystem if some users were on ethereum/bittorent sync application and others were on ethereum/eth-swarm application and others were on decerver/IPFS application.

 How many binaries can even superusers with dev experience be expected to compile?
 Bloody nightmare.

 # Eris: Philosophy